DIY vs. Professional Pressure Washing: Is It Worth Hiring a Pro?

 This is the biggest reason to think carefully about DIY pressure washing.
 A pressure washer is a powerful tool, and using it incorrectly can cause expensive damage.

-• Etching concrete: Holding the wand too close or using a zero-degree nozzle on concrete leaves visible lines and gouges.
-We get calls every month from homeowners who now have permanent stripes in their driveway.
+- Etching concrete: Holding the wand too close or using a zero-degree nozzle on concrete can leave visible lines and gouges that may become permanent stripes.

-• Broken windows: A careless sweep with a pressure washer near a window can crack or shatter glass.
-We have seen it happen.
+- Broken windows: A careless sweep with a pressure washer near a window can crack or shatter glass.

 When DIY Makes Sense

-We are not going to pretend that every job needs a professional.
-There are situations where DIY pressure washing is perfectly reasonable:
+Not every job needs a professional.
+There are situations where DIY pressure washing may be reasonable:

 When to Hire a Professional